‘A venue which achieves miracles on a shoestring. Maybe the RSC could sub them.‘ – Ian Herbert, Theatre Record

 The White Bear Theatre is an award-winning, off-West End venue, only 2 minutes walk from Kennington Underground and just 4 stops from Leicester Square (on the Northern Line).

 The White Bear was founded by Michael Kingsbury and focuses on new writing and lost classics.
-It exists to nurture talent, extend possibilities and offer a space where risks can be taken.
-People who have cut their teeth at The White Bear include: Joe Penhall, Emily Watson, Tamzin Outhwaite, Kwame Kwei Armah, Vicky Featherstone, Torben Betts, and Lucinda Coxon.
+It exists to nurture and develop exceptional new talent and offer a space where risks can be taken.
+People who have cut their teeth at The White Bear include: Joe Penhall, Emily Watson, Mehmet Ergen, Tamzin Outhwaite, Kwame Kwei Armah, Vicky Featherstone, Torben Betts, and Lucinda Coxon.
 The White Bear has also developed and hosted work by a new generation of theatre makers including Verity Bargate winner Vicky Jones, Blanche McIntyre, The Ugly Sisters, and Simon Evans.
 Former White Bear Associates include Adam Spreadbury-Marr and Box of Tricks Theatre.

 The White Bear has recently undergone extensive upgrades including full air conditioning of the theatre.